ebudan/ruori/resources/README-traefik-rproxy-le-1.md

 ## Adding accessible ports

-This chart provides additional access to ports 8883 (mqtt) and 9443 (autentica).
+This chart provides ingress 443 (websecure) and additional access to ports 8883 (mqtt) and 9443 (autentica).
 If your deployment requires more, you will have to customize this chart or provide additional setup flags, then regenerate the deployment.

+## Caveats

+This chart sets Traefik up as a Let's Encrypt capable reverse-proxy/ingress, BUT certificate persistence combined with the non-commercial traefik version restrict our options - it is not HA, but instead limited to the master node.

 ## To Do

-- Support TLS passthrough host->traefik->pod
-- Support multiple container deployment
 - Prometheus doesn't get disabled (Helm empty override propagation bug/feature)